-In our 175th year, we at Saint Mary’s are hosting special events to unite our community to celebrate the lasting legacy begun by the Sisters of the Holy Cross.
-Whether you sign up for a trip to New York, return to campus for Reunion, or join us for a special lecture, we hope you will take part in lifting up the accomplishments of Saint Mary’s graduates, faculty, and staff, who have all played a role in making us the strong institution we are today.
+In our 175th year, Saint Mary’s hosted special events to unite our community and celebrate the lasting legacy begun by the Sisters of the Holy Cross.
+We encouraged all to join the festivities with events such as a trip to New York, Reunion, or join us for a special lecture — taking part in lifting up the accomplishments of Saint Mary’s graduates, faculty, and staff, who have all played a role in making us the strong institution we are today.

 Learning, Faith/Spirituality, Justice, and Community are the core values of Saint Mary's College.
 Join us as we kick off the 175th anniversary in day of events that celebrate the central aspects of a Saint Mary's education, all on the feast day of Blessed Basil Moreau.
 Participate in Saint Mary's Serves, a community-wide service project, at 12:45 p.m. in Regina, before the Opening Liturgy of the 175th Anniversary of Saint Mary's College at 3:30 p.m. at the Church of Our Lady of Loretto, followed by the Annual Moreau Dinner at 5 p.m. in the Noble Family Dining Hall (Invitation Only).

 Belles Take the Big Apple: NYC Alumnae Trip

 When the Sisters came over to the United States, they arrived in New York.
 Gather your fellow Saint Mary’s women to reconnect during a celebratory weekend in the Big Apple.
 The weekend includes a tour of NBC studios led by a fellow alumna, a Broadway play, and culminates with a Women’s Choir performance at Carnegie Hall. >> Register here!